ioccc-src/winner/2005/giljade/README.md

 3. They have much more comments (Not very helpful ones though).

-In addition as we all know bugs can creep on us in the most unexpected of places, and checking that indeed the output is composed of 180 legal C programs by hand can be quite tedious, hence the program also include a self- test mode.
+In addition as we all know bugs can creep up on us in the most unexpected of places, and checking that indeed the output is composed of 180 legal C programs by hand can be quite tedious, hence the program also include a self- test mode.
 Just run it with the output file as command line argument.
 It will